-2.5 Assessment of Effectiveness of Individual Directors, the Board as a Whole, and the Board Committees
+2.5 Assessment of Effectiveness of Individual Directors, the Board as a Whole and the Board Committees

-The Nominating Committee has reviewed and updated the procedures for assessment of effectiveness of individual Directors, the Board as a whole, the Board Committees, the Chief Executive Officer and other Key Responsible Persons during the financial year.
+The Nominating Committee has established procedures for assessment of effectiveness of individual Directors, the Board as a whole, the Board Committees, the Chief Executive Officer and other Key Responsible Persons.

 Assessment of the effectiveness of individual Directors, the Board as a whole and Board Committees are conducted on a peer review basis, facilitated by the use of assessment forms.
 In the case of individual Directors, each individual Director is assessed on the person's contribution to interaction, quality of input at meetings, the person's understanding of a Director's role and whether he or she has fulfilled his or her specific roles.
+In addition, each individual Director's attendance at Board and Board Committee meetings are also monitored to ensure that appointed Directors are able to devote the required time to serve the Board effectively.
 As for Board assessment, the criteria considered include Board structure, Board meetings, Board's roles and responsibilities, and planning and objectives.